versioneer-tech/package-r-docs/src/intro/components.md

 # Architecture

-The architecture of `packageR` is organized into three key components that work together to provide a seamless data management experience.
+The architecture of `packageR` is organized into three key components, each designed to provide a seamless and secure data management experience.

-### 1. `packageR` UI:
+### 1. `packageR` UI
-The `packageR` UI mimics a file-browser interface, making it easy for users to manage and curate data packages.
-Users can browse connected object storage buckets, select external data, and register it within packages.
-Once the data is registered, the package can be directly published to a Git-Repository.
-While users can share data via presigned URLs, the preferred method for reproducibility is using the `git annex` workflow, which offers more robust version control and auditing.
+The `packageR` UI features a file-browser interface, making it intuitive for users to manage and curate data packages.
+Users can navigate connected storage sources (e.g., object storage buckets), select individual data assets or folders (prefixes), and register them within packages.
+Once data is registered, it can be shared with selected audiences.
+The shared data can then be either downloaded directly or staged to a repository, allowing tools like `dvc` or `git annex` to provide robust version control and audit capabilities, ensuring reproducibility and data integrity.

-### 2. `packageR` API:
+### 2. `packageR` API
-The `packageR` API underpins much of the system's functionality, particularly for registering external data as pointer files via `git annex`.
-The API also handles secure data access by generating presigned URLs for approved users.
-When a data consumer requests a file, the API checks their permissions and either returns or redirects them to the presigned URL.
-This ensures data is securely accessible without requiring users to directly manage storage credentials.
+The `packageR` API provides the necessary file-system abstraction functionality, including registering external data as pointer files and managing secure data access.
+When a data consumer requests access, the API verifies their permissions and then generates a presigned URL, either redirecting or providing direct access.
+This setup ensures that data remains securely accessible without requiring users to handle storage credentials.
+Additionally, the API supports connecting and browsing various storage sources, making it a central point for secure data operations.

-### 3. `git annex` Workflow with `git`:
+### 3. Source Management
-`packageR` integrates with any Git-compatible hosting service, such as GitHub or GitLab, to store and manage pointer files and other supplementary content like metadata or README files.
-The permissions model of `git`hosting services ensures that only authorized users can access or modify these files.
-By leveraging `git annex`, `packageR` provides a scalable and secure way to manage large datasets, allowing users to browse rep
+`packageR` offers a unified view of all data assets across connected storage sources (e.g., object storage buckets) by utilizing file system mounts.
+Mounting methods are flexible, supporting widely-used options like FUSE with `s3fs`.
+For operation deployment scenarios using Kubernetes, the open-source tool [sourceD](https://github.com/versioneer-tech/source-d) can streamline the mounting process, which is also utilized by [Versioneer](https://versioneer.at) in operational management.
+For each mounted source, `packageR` requires necessary credentials to generate presigned URLs.
+This can be configured with direct secret mounts or through integrated `sourceD` tools, ensuring secure and efficient data access.